ebi-gene-expression-group/scxa-control-workflow/README.md

 ### Parameters

-Default base configuration is in [nextflow.config](nextflow.config).
+Default base configuration is in [nextflow.config](nextflow.config) and [params.config](params.config).
 Further configuration is derived from the SDRF files and passed to child workflows.

 ### Execution